wwylele/save3ds/README.md

 ### `Quota.dat` for NAND extdata

 The format and function of the `Quota.dat` file is not fully investigated, and the program probably doesn't parse and update it properly for NAND extdata.
 This can potentially cause inconsistency if you modify a NAND extdata.

-## Tip

-This AES crate this program depends on chooses hardware/software implementation at compile time.
-Supply compiler options `-C target-feature=+aes` to enable hardware AES feature for better performance!

 ## License